Back to Blogs

 • Capture your company culture – The culture of your company is something that is very ephemeral, and clients or remote workers will not be able to see this on video.
 However, VR captures it with a 360 video of your company and allows remote workers to experience what your on-site team is feeling.
 It can make them feel like they are a part of the team.

-• Transform your training and onboarding process – You can use VR to gamify the onboarding process.
+• Transform your training and onboarding process – You can use VR to gamify the onboarding training and process.
 This ensures that your new candidates enjoy the learning process and remember what they learn.
 It can also help new hires to visualise your service map with ease.

 Conclusion